fundamentals-eDNA/fundamentals-eDNA.github.io/_posts/2021-02-03-overview_steven_w1.md

 ---
-title: blog reflection
+title: week 1 blog reflection
-author: steven
+author: steven allers
+date: "2/12/2021"
-description: reflection upon reading the two papers by Tallbear, and the review of eDNA:
+description: reflection upon reading the two papers by Tallbear, and the review of eDNA
 ---

 Steven Allers - Reflection One